NTUST-BMW-Lab/documentation-book/O-RAN/O1 Interface/PNF_Startup_and_Registration_Management_Services.md

 ## 2.1.
 PNF Startup and Registration Management Services
 ### 2.1.1.
 PNF Plug-n-Connect (PnC)
-PNF PnC scenario enables a PNF Startup and Registration MnS *Provider* ==to obtain the necessary start up configuration to allow it to register== with PNF Startup and Registration MnS *Consumer* for subsequent management.
+PNF PnC scenario enables a PNF Startup and Registration MnS *Provider* to obtain the necessary start up configuration to allow it to register with PNF Startup and Registration MnS *Consumer* for subsequent management.

 Plug-n-Connect is a list of procedure for connecting the Network Element to the management system.
 The details about concept, procedure, and data format can be found in the following documents:
 - [PnC Concepts and Requirements](https://www.etsi.org/deliver/etsi_ts/128300_128399/128314/17.00.00_60/ts_128314v170000p.pdf)